List

 Fold a given list, starting from the left side

-Note: The original list is left unmodified.
+Note: The original list is not modified.

 Parameters

-: a function to apply to the list
+_L: the list to work on_init: an init value_f: a function to apply to the list

 Example